matrix-org/matrix-spec-proposals/drafts/general_api.rst

 ------------------------
 ..
 NOTE::
- - Linking the termination of typing events to the message itself, so you don't need to send two events and don't get flicker.
+ - Linking the termination of typing events to the message itself, so you don't need to send two events and don't get flicker?

 When in a session, a user can send a request stating that they are typing in a room.
 They are no longer typing when either the session ends or they explicitly